 If you hope to play in the jazz, pop, or rock genres, it’s best to start with a classical instructor and classical equipment.
 This type of instruction will help you build a solid foundation of tone, reading ability, and technique.

-Including this important step in your practice routine will help you stay motivated.
-In addition, reminding yourself at the end of a practice session why you love the saxophone will help you avoid frustration and continue thinking positively about your progress.
+And, don’t forget to remind yourself at the end of each practice session why you love the saxophone!
+This will help you avoid frustration and continue thinking positively about your progress.

-Now you’re ready to get started.
+Want to find a teacher that can help you master the skill and love your new hobby?
 Search TakeLessons today for a qualified saxophone teacher near you.
 The journey of becoming a saxophonist can be a winding road, but it will also be incredibly rewarding.
 Good luck!